StollLab/PulseShape/README.md

 rewriting pulse in Python is to free the function from the proprietary MATLAB universe and make it easier to use on linux systems that often ship with e580 spectrometers.

-The PulseShape is built around the `Pulse` object which accepts arguments similar to those used by the easyspin `pulse` function.
+PulseShape is built around the `Pulse` object which accepts arguments similar to those used by the easyspin `pulse` function.

 ## Example: sech\tanh pulse with resonator compensation